 Certificated employees are members of TRS.
 Classified employees are members of PERS (if Plan 1) or SERS.
-Plan 1 under the TRS and PERS programs are defined benefit pension plans whose members joined the system on or before September 30, 1977.
-TRS 1 and PERS 1 are closed to new entrants.
+Plan 1 under the TRS and PERS programs are defined benefit pension plans

 TRS is a cost-sharing multiple-employer retirement system comprised of three separate plans for membership purposes: Plans 1 and 2 are defined benefit plans and Plan 3 is a defined benefit plan with a defined contribution component.
 TRS eligibility for membership requires service as a certificated public school employee working in an instructional, administrative or supervisory capacity.